 Pacific Boychoir Academy seeks boys of all ethnic, economic, and geographic backgrounds.
 We are not affiliated with any church, ethnic group, or specific geographic area.

-Pacific Boychoir Academy (PBA) is a GRAMMY Award-winning, independent choir school for boys in grades four through eight, with seven after-school choirs for boys and three after-school choirs for girls in pre-kindergarten through high school.
+Pacific Boychoir Academy (PBA) is a GRAMMY Award-winning, independent choir school for boys in grades three through eight, with seven after-school choirs for boys and three after-school choirs for girls in pre-kindergarten through high school.
 Founded in Oakland, California in 1998 by Artistic Director Kevin Fox, PBA serves over 170 choristers a season, has released nine independent albums, tours domestically and internationally each year, and has garnered three GRAMMY Awards with the San Francisco Symphony.
-The only North American boychoir school outside of the East Coast, PBA offers unique and rigorous choral and academic programs, producing confident, engaged young men and artists.
+The only secular North American boychoir school outside of the East Coast, PBA offers unique and rigorous choral and academic programs, producing confident, engaged young men and artists.
 The Los Angeles Times calls PBA’s sound quality “astonishing,” while the New York Times hails PBA’s ability to perform music “far beyond the reach of most children’s choirs.”

 PBA has appeared frequently with the San Francisco Symphony (SFS), performing under the direction of Michael Tilson Thomas, Kurt Masur, Robert Spano, David Robertson, James Conlon, Charles Dutoit, Herbert Blomstedt, Donato Cabrera, Don Davis, and Vance George.
 Along with the San Francisco Girls Chorus, PBA recorded Mahler’s Third Symphony with the SFS, which was awarded the GRAMMY for Best Classical Album in February 2004.
 In January 2010, the SFS recording of Mahler’s Eighth Symphony, featuring the SF Symphony Chorus, the San Francisco Girls Chorus, and PBA was awarded GRAMMYs for Best Choral Performance and Best Classical Album.